Lamarqe/ha_openems/README.md

 Here you can find your power production, consumption, battery charge and many more.

 ### ChargerX
-Here you can find voltage, current and power for both of your strings.
+Here you can find voltage, current and power for your strings.

 <img src="https://github.com/user-attachments/assets/9d09b670-0d72-44dc-b905-f1b5cb0097f3" width="200">